outofrhyme/RepData_PeerAssessment1/PA1_template.md

 *2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.*

+Let's use the average steps per time interval.
+For each missing value, we will check the average number of steps based on the time interval for the missing data.

 ```r
 ## First let's round the average steps per time to whole numbers.